-Antibiotic Awareness Week in Canada
+Antibiotic Awareness Week in Canada: NOV 13-19, 2017

 NCCID has participated in Antibiotic Awareness Week in Canada since 2010.
 Our Centre works to raise awareness about antimicrobial resistance (AMR), antimicrobial use (AMU) and antimicrobial-resistant organisms (ARO).
 Together with our partners, we promote the prudent use of antibiotics to fight the threat of antibiotic-resistant bacteria.

-Through ongoing knowledge translation initiatives, NCCID hopes to facilitate appropriate stewardship and surveillance, and we will continue to provide information to people who are interested in learning about AROs.
+We link to materials produced by other organizations, including the Public Health Agency of Canada, to promote antibiotics awareness and responsible use.
+Through ongoing knowledge translation initiatives, NCCID aims to facilitate appropriate stewardship and surveillance, and we will continue to provide information to people who are interested in learning about AROs.

 For more information, or to offer feedback, please contact firstname.lastname@example.org.

-RESOURCES & EVENTS: 2016
+RESOURCES & EVENTS: 2017

 - Antibiotic (antimicrobial) resistance: fact sheets / Public Health Agency of Canada (PHAC)

 - Antibiotic resistance fact sheet / World Health Organization (WHO)